dotnet/csharplang/proposals/proposal-template.md

 ## Unresolved questions
 [unresolved]: #unresolved-questions

-What parts of the design are still to be discussed?
+What parts of the design are still undecided?

 ## Design meetings